ChiefMedia/mintMeasureColab/README.md

 the above criteria are met.

 ### Running the script
-1. Ensure to install requirements.txt.
+1. Install requirements.txt (currently in conda format).
 2. Ensure that the /data folder exists in the same folder as the script.
 3. Run file.